RiseTechnologySpA/sbif-rails/README.md

 ### Euro

-This method get the current value of Euro, it return a Currency object that have two attributes, value of type float and date of type date.
+This method gets the current value of Euro, it return a Currency object that have two attributes, value of type float and date of type date.

 ```ruby
 Sbif::Euro.get_current
 ```
-This method get all values of Euro given a particular day, it needs three arguments of type integer, year,month and day, it return an Array of Currency objects that its have two attributes, value of type float and date of type date.
+This method gets all values of Euro given a specific day, it needs three arguments of type integer, year,month and day, it return an Array of Currency objects that its have two attributes, value of type float and date of type date.

 ```ruby
 Sbif::Euro.get_by_date(year,month,day)
 ```

-This method get all values of Euro given a particular month, it needs two arguments of type integer, year and month day, it return an Array of Currency objects that its have two attributes, value of type float and date of type date.
+This method gets all values of Euro given a specific month, it needs two arguments of type integer, year and month day, it return an Array of Currency objects that its have two attributes, value of type float and date of type date.

 ```ruby
 Sbif::Euro.get_by_month(year,month)
 ```

-This method get all values of Euro given a particular year, it needs one argument of type integer, year, it return Array of Currency objects that its have two attributes, value of type float and date of type date.
+This method gets all values of Euro given a specific year, it needs one argument of type integer, year, it return Array of Currency objects that its have two attributes, value of type float and date of type date.

 ```ruby